Enddox/void-relic-sim/README.md

 4. Open your browser and go to `http://localhost:5000`

 ## Customization
-- You can add new relics and their rewards from the web interface.
-- To change the default relics, edit the `RELICS` dictionary in `app.py`.
+- To add or change relics and their rewards, edit the `RELICS` dictionary in `app.py`.

 ## License
 MIT License.
 See LICENSE file for details.